 Russia’s Efforts to Regulate Cryptocurrency

 The exchanges’ moves are in line with the recent announcement by Russian Deputy Finance Minister Alexei Moiseev regarding his proposal to treat bitcoin and other cryptocurrencies as financial assets.

 News.Bitcoin.com reported on his interview with Russia 24 TV channel, where he also proposed restricting cryptocurrency trading to qualified investors.
-Moiseev also revealed on Monday that he had been in discussion with the central bank as well as Moscow Stock Exchange regarding cryptocurrency regulation and trading.
+Moiseev also revealed on Monday that he had been in discussion with the central bank as well as the Moscow Exchange regarding cryptocurrency regulation and trading.

 At the press conference, the exchange concurred with deputy finance minister, stating that cryptocurrency trading on its platform will only be allowed for qualified investors, Tass conveyed.